smartprocure/contexture/packages/provider-elasticsearch/src/example-types/results/README.md

 #### 3. Array fields

-Elastic doesn't have a concept of array fields, so we rely again on the `subType` convention used for text blobs to identify them
+Elastic doesn't have a concept of array fields, so we rely on the `subType` convention used for text blobs to identify them

 <details>